-Multiple choice activities are by far the most common type of poll used.
-In a multiple choice activity the audience chooses one or more answers from a set of responses you provide.
+Multiple choice activities are by far the most common type of activity used.
+In a Multiple choice activity the audience chooses one or more answers from a set of responses you provide.
 The Create an activity article provides step-by-step instructions for creating activities, including multiple choice questions, but here are some helpful tips as you think about your multiple choice activity.

-Receiving responses: Multiple choice polls can receive responses via SMS text message, web, and the mobile app.
+Receiving responses: Multiple choice activities can receive responses via SMS text message, web, and the mobile app.

 Live chart: Responses display live, as a bar or column chart which move and adjust in real time as responses come in.

-Keep it simple: Multiple choice polls can have any number of response options, but be aware text will appear small on the results chart if you add too many.
+Keep it simple: Multiple choice activities can have any number of response options, but be aware text will appear small on the results chart if you add too many.

 A picture’s worth a thousand words: You can use images in place of words.
-In the image below, someone used images to ask people who they thought would win Super Bowl 50.
+In the image below, attendees choose the image of the fruit they prefer.

 They’re versatile: Multiple choice questions are a safe choice for a large class or a company town hall, as a traditional A, B, C, as a true or false question, or as a Likert scale.